kennytanggg/THRUX/docs/quickstartguide/index-quick_start_guide.rst

 **Building the One-Line**
 =========================

-Click the One-Line icon to open the workspace.
+Click the :ref:`One-Line <One-Line>` icon to open the workspace.
 Power flow of your distribution system is shown from top to bottom.

 .. image:: images/one-line-icon.PNG
     :align: center